monkstone/HE_Mesh/docs/_posts/2017-11-25-Hello-World-Of-HE_Mesh.md

 ![](http://www.wblut.com/blog/wp-content/2009/05/WindsweptBeethoven_00403.png)

-HE_Mesh* is a Java library for creating and manipulating polygonal meshes.
-Containing no display functionality of its own, it is meant to be used with [Processing](http://processing.org/).
+HE_Mesh* is aÂ Java library for creating and manipulating polygonal meshes.
+Containing no display functionality of its own, it is meant to be used withÂ [Processing](http://processing.org/).

-My code quality warnings for the constructs are doubly valid here.
-HE_Mesh is an after-hours hobby project aggregating years of code snippets and 3rd part libraries.
-It is by no means production strength, neither in robustness, performance, consistency or maintenance.
-Consider it a toy, playground, a sandbox** that allows me to explore a range of possibilities that I wouldn't be able to otherwise.
+MyÂ code quality warnings for the constructs are doubly valid here.
+HE_Mesh is an after-hours hobby project aggregating years of code snippets and 3rdÂ part libraries.
+It is by no means production strength, neither in robustness,Â performance, consistency or maintenance.Â Consider it aÂ toy, playground, aÂ sandbox** that allows me to explore aÂ range of possibilities that IÂ wouldn't be able to otherwise.
 Friends*** asked me to share this toy, this library.

-Since I cannot give you any guarantees or reliable support,  the code I write for the HE_Mesh library is public domain.
-Very little in the library is *invented* by me.
+Since IÂ cannot give you any guarantees or reliable support, Â the code IÂ write for the HE_Mesh library is public domain.
+Very little in the library isÂ *invented*Â by me.
 The knowledge required to create it is all out there.

-* Full name: *HE_Mesh*, short name/tag: *hemesh\
+* Full name:Â *HE_Mesh*, short name/tag:Â *hemesh\
-*** If you ever played in a sandbox, you will remember some of the nastier things hiding in the sand.
+*** If you ever played in aÂ sandbox, you will remember some of the nastier things hiding in the sand.
 The analogy is apt.\
 ** With friends like that, who needs...

 Support
 -------

-If you wish to support the further development of HE_Mesh, it helped you somehow in a project, or you still need some help, you might consider [this innocent little Paypal link](https://www.paypal.me/wblut).
+If you wish to support the further development of HE_Mesh, it helped you somehow in aÂ project, or you still need some help, you might considerÂ [this innocent little Paypal link](https://www.paypal.me/wblut).

 License
 -------